 South Shore spent several seasons being denied PSAL championship glory.
 But that all changed during the 2017-18 season, when the Vikings knocked off Benjamin Cardozo, 78–66, at the Barclays Center for the title.

-One of the reasons why the Vikings were able to climb that elusive championship hill was the outstanding play of their athletic scorer—who transferred from UFT Charter school in sophomore year—Vikings head coach and the school’s athletic director Pat Trani said.
+One of the reasons why the Vikings were able to climb that elusive championship hill was the outstanding play of their athletic scorer—who transferred from UFT Charter school in his sophomore year—Vikings head coach and the school’s athletic director Pat Trani said.

 “He runs the floor.
 The ball seems to find him,” Trani gushed of his player’s stellar hardwood abilities.
 “The players know where he is.
 He anticipates well.
 It seems like he’s always riding the (fast) break with his teammates.
 He doesn’t run like a six-five kid.
 He’s smooth when he runs.
 Plus, he’s left-handed, which is so unfair.
-He scores a ton of points in paint.
-And he can also pull up from either the three or from the free throw and hit (a basket).
+He scores a ton of points in the paint.
+And he can also pull up from either the three-point line or from the free throw line and hit (a basket).
 It’s just instant offense.”

 As for finally winning a championship for South Shore, Sylla said, “It felt great.
 It was a big load off my shoulders.”

 Although the Vikings lost to Archbishop Stepinac High School in the New York State Federation Boys Basketball Finals, Sylla sees this past season as a success.
 Now, he said, he looks forward to improving his overall hoops skill set and shining on the college ranks, and possibly playing professionally in the future.